sujithkani/tinyqv-byte-peripheral-template/README.md

   * `.data_write((data_write_n != 2'b11) & peri_simple[0]),`
   * `.data_out(data_from_simple_peri[0]),`

-### Add your test file to test/user_peripherals.
+### Add your test file to test/user_peripherals

 * Copy the test in to a subdirectory of test/user_peripherals
-* Update your testbench.py to set the PERIPHERAL_NUM to the simple peripheral index used in peripherals.v plus 16.
+* Update your testbench.py to set the PERIPHERAL_NUM to 16 plus the simple peripheral index used in peripherals.v.
 * In test/Makefile, add the name of your test to the all recipe.
 If your test is called my_peripheral.py add this: `peri-my_peripheral.xml`

 To run your test, make sure you have installed the `requirements.txt`, then: